 Trichology is the scientific study of the disorders of the hair and scalp and any other associated diseases.
-Trichology is a special brand of study that became the paramedical discipline in 1902 in Great Britain.
+Trichology is a special branch of study that became the paramedical discipline in 1902 in Great Britain.

 There are many possible reasons and causes why people suffer from hair and scalp maladies, which include hair loss and scaly scalp conditions.
 Some of the most common triggers of these problems are hormonal, nutritional, physiological, autoimmune, and psychological issues.

 A Trichologist is the person who bridges the gap between cosmetology and dermatology.
 A Trichologist takes a holistic approach to diagnosing and treating hair and scalp disorder and works in alignment with the medical practitioners such as cardiologist, neurologist, endocrinologist, oncologist, and dermatologist.

 It is the realm of a Trichologists to consult and treat individuals on the following but not limited to – issues, using a holistic approach:

 Androgenetic Alopecia (Male & Female Pattern Hair loss)

 Cicatricial Alopecia (CCA)